Shafkatahmad/B10A3-builder/README.md

 # Renterio - Rental & Interior Design Website

 Rinterio is a modern rental and interior design website showcasing professional services, portfolio works, and client engagement features.
-It is built with **HTML5, CSS and JavaScript**, ensuring a fully responsive, user-friendly, and visually appealing design.
+It is built with **HTML5, CSS3**, ensuring a fully responsive, user-friendly, and visually appealing design.

 ## Features